-- Inspect all City-operated catch basins and stormwater BMPs/facilities and maintain those that need it. - Inspect all privately owned stormwater BMPs/facilities that are regulated by the City.
+- Continue biennial inspection of all City-operated catch basins and annual inspection of stormwater BMPs/facilities and maintain those that need it. - Inspect all privately owned stormwater BMPs/facilities that are regulated by the City.

 2.8 Source Control Program for Existing Development, Special Condition S5.C.8